Elsaam2y/ProdGPT/README.md

 ## 💫 Acknowledgments

-I would like to express my sincere gratitude to the following repositories, which have been instrumental in shaping and influencing many parts of this application, especially the **Stripe** payment.
+I would like to express my sincere gratitude to the following repositories, which have been instrumental in shaping and influencing many parts of this application.

 - [next13-ai-saas](https://github.com/AntonioErdeljac/next13-ai-saas)
 - [RoomGPT](https://github.com/Nutlope/roomGPT/tree/main)